What is the Weather Like in Tonga in December?

 UV Levels During December

 UV levels are at their highest in December, making it essential to protect yourself from the sun.
 The UV level in December is typically 12 UV index at midday.
-Follow our advice for sunscreen in the 10 Best Environmentally-Friendly Sunscreens for Tonga.
+Follow our advice for sunscreen in The Best Sunscreens for Tonga + Sun Protection Tips.

 Sunrise and Sunset During December